Environment Setup

 Database Connection

-# From host (port specification required)
+# Connect from host (port specification required)

 mysql -h 127.0.0.1 -P 3306 -u root

-# From inside container (recommended)
+# Connect from within container (recommended)

 docker-compose exec mysql mysql -u root